To manage a course’s reading list, you must have one of the following roles:

 To associate a reading list with a course, or change or remove the association:

-On the Reading Lists Task List page (Fulfillment > Course Reserves > Reading Lists), select Associate this list with a course in the row actions list, select or search for the course to associate to the list in the dialog box, and select Change Course Association.
+- If you have Leganto, you can enable or disable the ability to associate a reading list with multiple courses.
+See Managing Multiple Courses for Reading Lists.
+When disabled, the workflow is slightly different: Select Associate this list with a course in the row actions list, select or search for the course to associate to the list in the dialog box, and select Change Course Association.

 To edit a reading list: